NaNostyle/random-horoscope-generator/README.md

 # Credits

-This is a training project, don't take seriously jokes inside the program Thank you to my college for teaching me some key concepts.
+This is a training project, don't take seriously jokes inside the program.
+Thank you to my college for teaching me some key concepts.
-Don't hesitate to make coding reviews and giving advices if you happen to look at the code
+Don't hesitate to make coding reviews and giving advices if you happen to look at the code.